bekencorp/bk_idk/docs/bk7258/en/get-started/index.rst

 Burn the serial port DL_UART0, click ``Download`` to burn the image, and then power down and restart the device after burning.
+If the burning process cannot obtain the device and gets stuck on the ``Getting Bus``.
+You can press the restart button once to restore the CPU state.

 Serial port Log and Command Line
 ------------------------------------